A complete framework for Duke Elder exam preparation

 • Marfan Syndrome

-• Stickler Syndrome: defective collagen 2 syntheses leading to an empty vitreous, RD, deafness and systemic marfanoid and facial abnormalities.
+• Stickler Syndrome: defective collagen 2 synthesis leading to an empty vitreous, retinal detachment (RD), deafness and systemic marfanoid and facial abnormalities.

 Most of the potential exam questions fall into this category, so if in doubt during the exam - guess autosomal dominant.